 What will be taught?

-This programme is jointly taught by expert scientists in the Schools Physics and Bioscience.
+This programme is jointly taught by expert scientists in the Schools of Physics and Bioscience.
 The course will use world-class research and teaching facilities to cover topics including advanced light microscopy, laser-based analysis, nanoparticles as optical bio-labels, biosensors, and medical applications.
-A detailed course structure is available here.
+A detailed course structure is available on request.
 Introductory courses will ensure students have a grounding in the mathematical tools required for advanced work in optics and the fields of quantum dots, confocal / 2-photon microscopy and evanescent field biosensors.
 A key aspect of the MSc will be a four month research project in which the student will get the opportunity to carry out cutting edge bioscience research using optical tools.

 Who should apply?

 The course is ideal for cell biologists, biochemists, physiologists and pharmacologists who need to understand the fundamental principles behind techniques such as confocal microscopy, optical coherence tomography, surface plasmon resonance and optical probing with quantum dots.